canchito-dev/rest-api-with-jpa-criteria/README.md

 ## Using the CriteriaBuilder
-The main factory of the criteria API and all its elements, is the [CriteriaBuilder](https://www.objectdb.com/api/java/jpa/criteria/CriteriaBuilder).
-In other words, the [CriteriaBuilder](https://www.objectdb.com/api/java/jpa/criteria/CriteriaBuilder) is used to construct criteria queries, compound selections, expressions, predicates, orderings, to mention some.
+The main factory of the criteria API and all its elements, is the `CriteriaBuilder`.
+In other words, the `CriteriaBuilder` is used to construct criteria queries, compound selections, expressions, predicates, orderings, to mention some.
 The `CriteriaBuilder` interface defines functionality that is specific to top-level queries.
 The `Root` type is the from clause.
 Please notice that query roots always reference entities.
 And finally, we have the `Join`.
 A `Join` to an entity, embeddable, or basic type.

 ```java
 public Page<Author> search(List<SearchCriteria> paramsAuthor, List<SearchCriteria> paramsBooks, Pageable pageable) {